Are Hot Dogs Bad For You? (Shocking Study Says It Takes Years Off Life)

 “Overall, the lifetime risk of someone developing colon cancer is 5%.
 To put the numbers into perspective, the increased risk from eating the amount of processed meat in the study would raise average lifetime risk to almost 6%.”

-What You Need To Make A Healthier Hot Dog
+What You Need To Make Healthy Hot Dogs

-- Hot Dogs: Shop for hot dogs that are free of nitrates and nitrites.
+- Healthy Hot Dogs: Shop for hot dogs that are free of nitrates and nitrites.
 Make sure the meat they use for their hot dogs is organic and grass fed.
+We prefer to eat Applegate Organic Uncured Beef Hot Dogs.
+They do not contain antibiotics and are made with 100% grass-fed pasture raised beef.

 - Sauerkraut: Sauerkraut is an excellent way to get in some healthy probiotics while you are enjoying your hot dog!